paybygroup/slate/source/index.html.md

 *Retrieve legal document*

-Retrieves the details of a specific legal document
+Retrieves all information for a specific legal document that was previously provided by the merchant.

 <h3 id="RetrieveMerchantLegalDocument-parameters">Parameters</h3>